Exhaust fumesairborne allergies

 As a result, They ensure that you “Breathe Cleaner Air” preventing nasal allergies reducing exposure to nasal allergens.

-In addition, personal nasal filters open the airways to allow ease of breathing through the nostrils.
+In addition, personal nasal breathing filters open the airways to allow ease of breathing through the nostrils.

 Finally, a slight pressure is applied to the sensory points situated within the entry to the septum.